 Tool: You will need a handsaw to cut the bamboo stems.
 A hacksaw, sharp long-handled or blade knife can also do the job.

-Remove bamboo rhizomes and shoots without chemicals
+Remove bamboo without chemicals

 The rhizomes (and clump base) of many bamboo plants in the UK do not grow deep into the soil.
 They grow horizontally along with the top layer of the dirt at an average depth of 5 – 20cm.
 If you are going to re-grow the cutting, avoid using chemicals that can potentially damage the parent plant and the cuttings.
 (Read about the 4 Natural Ways to Kill Bamboos Permanently)